 - 5.3.1 Unless the Secretary or delegated nominee for reasons of public interest determines otherwise in respect of the Ministry, or of any employee, or of any group of employees, the following days shall be observed as public holidays:

 - Christmas Day

 - Boxing Day

 - New Year's Day

 - The day after New Year's Day

 - Waitangi Day

 - Good Friday

 - Easter Monday

 - ANZAC Day

-- Sovereign's Birthday - Labour Day - Anniversary Day (as observed in the locality concerned). - Matariki (from 2022) - 5.3.2 Where an employee is required by the Ministry and agrees to work on a public holiday she or he shall be paid at least the portion of the employee's relevant daily pay that relates to the time actually worked, plus half that rate again.
-In accordance with the Holidays Act 2003 the employee shall also be entitled to another day's holiday for any part of a public holiday worked. - 5.3.3 (a) Holidays falling during leave or time off
+- Sovereign's Birthday

+- Labour Day

+- Anniversary Day (as observed in the locality concerned).

+- Matariki (from 2022)

+5.3.2 Where an employee is required by the Ministry and agrees to work on a public holiday she or he shall be paid at least the portion of the employee's relevant daily pay that relates to the time actually worked, plus half that rate again.
+In accordance with the Holidays Act 2003 the employee shall also be entitled to another day's holiday for any part of a public holiday worked.

+5.3.3 (a) Holidays falling during leave or time off

 Where a public holiday falls during a period of annual leave, sick leave on pay or special leave on pay an employee is entitled to that holiday which is not to be debited against such leave.
-This provision does not apply to a holiday falling during leave after the employee has ceased work prior to leaving the Ministry, unless the employee has worked at any time during the fortnight ending on the day on which the holiday is observed.